ComputingStack/Uniview-OpenStack-Portal/README.md

 Uniview Vault is an backup and recovery solution over open source to accomplish an OpenStack‑native workload protection, whether for disaster recovery or simply rolling a workload back to a prior state.
 In response to the industry call for well‑integrated, rather than highly complex, siloed, and proprietary backup solutions, Uniview Vault is a showcase of how open source has the potential to accomplish one of the most desirable features through an orchestrating wrapper.
 It features:

-Multi-tenancy and seamlessly integrated into user console
+**All Multi-tenancy and Self-Service** Multi-tenancy and seamlessly integrated into user console

-Easiest in the industry without intrusive integration with OpenStack controller/compute
+**No Intrusive Integration** Easiest in the industry without intrusive integration with OpenStack controller/compute

-Manageable, transparent, operable, and affordable — a perfect balance of open source and thin proprietary engineering
+**Low Operation Cost** Manageable, transparent, operable, and affordable — a perfect balance of open source and thin proprietary engineering

-Highest Standard of Source Application Consistency While Agentless to Ensures Best Recoverability
+**High Consistency** Highest standard of source application consistency while agentless to ensures best becoverability

-One click to backup from one and recover to another OpenStack, even with nothing shared between clusters
+**Cross OpenStack Cluster Restore** One click to backup from one and recover to another OpenStack, even with nothing shared between clusters